apigee/design-first-api-dev-workshop/README.md

 # Design-first API Development Workshop
 http://iloveapis.com/ 2015

-This workshop builds on top of hellow-world project that gets created as part of out-of-the-box project using 'swagger' npm module.
+This workshop builds on top of hello-world project that gets created as part of out-of-the-box project using 'swagger' npm module.
 Attendees will come out learning following topics:

   -  What is a design-first API development?
   -  Project conventions